Saturday, 22 February 2025

 Both models have 8GB of DDR5 memory as standard, but you can expand this up to 32GB to boost performance even further.

 A standout feature of the F8 SSD NAS is its 10GbE LAN port, which enables rapid data transfers.
-This is especially useful for professionals who need to work with large files, such as video editors, creators, and businesses requiring fast access to data.
+This is especially useful for professionals who need to work with large files, such as video editors, content creators, and businesses requiring fast access to data.

 The NAS supports eight NVMe M.2 SSD drives, allowing you to store up to 64TB of raw data.
 It also supports files like EXT4 and BTRFS internally, while external drives can utilise EXT3, NTFS, and other common systems.
 In addition to the LAN port, the F8 SSD and F8 SSD Plus include three USB ports, allowing for easy connection to external devices.